Lancashire Aircraft Corporation: Foundation

 These aircraft were in great demand during the Blackpool holiday season for pleasure flights and charters to the Isle of Man, but were also used for charters further afield.
-For example, one Rapide, G-AHAG, performed charters to Oslo and Southern Rhodesia (now Zimbabwe).
+One Dragon Rapide performed charters to Oslo in Norway and to Southern Rhodesia (now Zimbabwe).
 LAC incorporated single-engined Percival Proctors and Auster V light aircraft into the fleet, used for pleasure and charter flights along with army cooperation flying, often as targets for anti-aircraft gunnery and radar training.